 - Makes a roquet using a croquet stroke takes croquet.

 - Scores a hoop for his striker’s ball using a croquet stroke and is entitled to one continuation stroke only.

 - Scores a couple of hoops for his striker’s ball in one stroke and is entitled to one continuation stroke only.

 - it has successfully made a roquet.

-- it is in the yard line area or is off the court.
-The ball then has to be placed prior to the next stroke on the yard line at the point where it left the court.
-But take note that it is only at the end of the turn when the striker’s ball in the yard line area becomes “in hand.”
+- It is in the yard-line area or is off the court.
+The ball must be placed before the next stroke on the yard line at the point where it left the court.
+But take note that it is only at the end of the turn when the striker’s ball in the yard-line area becomes “in hand.”